Trinidad Chambliss

-Trinidad Jay Chambliss (born August 24, 2002) is an American college football quarterback for the Ole Miss Rebels.
-He previously played for the Ferris State Bulldogs.
+Trinidad Jay Chambliss (/tʃæmblɪs/; born August 24, 2002) is an American college football quarterback for the Ole Miss Rebels.
+He previously played for the Ferris State Bulldogs, leading the 2024 Bulldogs to the Division II national championship.

 Early life

 Chambliss attended Forest Hills Northern High School in Grand Rapids, Michigan.
 As a senior, he threw for 1,610 yards and 17 touchdowns.
 After graduating high school, he committed to play college football at Ferris State University.

 College career

+Ferris State

-As a junior, Chambliss threw for 2,925 yards and 26 touchdowns and rushed for 1,019 yards and 25 touchdowns, leading Ferris State to a national championship.
+As a junior in 2024, Chambliss threw for 2,925 yards and 26 touchdowns and rushed for 1,019 yards and 25 touchdowns, leading Ferris State to a Division II national championship.
 In the national championship game against Valdosta State, he combined for five touchdowns in the 49–14 victory.
 As a result of his play, Chambliss was named the Great Lakes Intercollegiate Athletic Conference Player of the Year and a finalist for the Harlon Hill Trophy.
 Following the conclusion of the season, he entered the transfer portal.